 It never fails.
-Even after a relatively short immersion in wild nature, I am transformed.
+Even after a relatively short immersion in the wild, I am transformed.

 Habitual filters, so necessary and unavoidable in our modern world, have fallen away.
 Things glimmer at the edge of my peripheral vision and awareness, spirits winking in and out.
 As my bare feet traverse the dry, uneven ground—sole meets soil meets soul—the very landscape has become animate, suggesting itself to me as shapes of animals, supernatural entities held in rock or tree.
 This, of course, is the real world, as it has always been: alive, breathing, fully intelligent and aware.
 Magical, even.
 We’ve simply stopped seeing it as such and become mostly blind.